A Pretty Penny

 Jimmy stared at him, saying nothing.
 And then, calmly reached into the breast pocket of his black bomber jacket and pulled out a silencer.
 A fucking silencer.
 I felt dizzy.

 ‘You’re right,’ said Jimmy, screwing the silencer onto the barrel of the gun.
 ‘I wouldn’t discharge it.
-Not in a confined space like this without a silencer.
+Not in a confined space like this.
+Not without a silencer.
 Too much noise.’

 ‘What the fuck!’ screamed the bodyguard, staring wildly at his foot.